asif-cse-kuet/Banking_System_API/README.md

 -   `amount` (required): Amount to withdraw.
 -   **Response**: JSON containing withdrawal details and updated balance.

+### Withdrawal Fee Condition

+-   Withdrawal fee 0.015%for Individual, 0.025% for Business
+-   Withdrawal for individual in Friday is free
+-   Withdrawal upto 1K in single transaction is free
+-   Withdrawal upto 5k in single monthly transaction is free
+-   Decrease the withdrawal fee to 0.015% for Business accounts after a total withdrawal of 50K.

 ## Usage

 1. After setting up the project, use Postman or a similar tool to send API requests.